-- 32.71 After completing purchases of civilization cards, players may retain up to eight commodity cards in their hands for the next turn (nine if they hold Trade Routes).
+32.71 After completing purchases of civilization cards, players may retain up to eight commodity cards in their hands for the next turn (nine if they hold Trade Routes).
 Players may not conceal the number of commodity cards they retain.
-Any excess commodity cards of the player's choice must be surrendered, displayed, shuffled together with commodity cards used to acquire civilization cards and with calamities that take place in the same turn, then placed, face down, at the bottom of the appropriate trade card stack. - 32.72 Tradable calamity cards may not be retained or surrendered.
-If a tradable calamity is not traded and resolved against another player, it is resolved against the player who drew it.
+Any excess commodity cards of the player's choice must be surrendered, displayed, shuffled together with commodity cards used to acquire civilization cards and with calamities that took place in the same turn, then placed, face down, at the bottom of the appropriate trade card stack.